Last Updated: February 20, 2025

 Ricketts Glen State Park in Sullivan County, PA.
 Photo by Randy Stauffer.

 The Endless Mountains of Northeastern Pennsylvania are an outdoor enthusiast’s dream, and our state parks provide the perfect spot to escape to the great outdoors.
-Our parks showcase some of the most scenic spots in Pennsylvania, from sweeping vistas to roaring waterfalls.
-They provide endless opportunities for hiking, camping, fishing, boating, and so much more.
+They showcase some of the most scenic spots in Pennsylvania, from sweeping vistas to roaring waterfalls.
+They also provide endless opportunities for hiking, camping, fishing, boating, and so much more.

 All of our state parks are open to the public and free to visit.
-Check out these stunning parks and start planning your next adventure.
+Check out these stunning destinations and start planning your next adventure.

 Ricketts Glen State Park